n006370/HelioX20/Installation/WindowsSD.md

 - Eject SD Card and proceed to next **Step**

-####**Step 6**: Prepare HiKey with SD card
+####**Step 6**: Prepare Helio X20 with SD card

-- Make sure HiKey is unplugged from power
+- Make sure Helio X20 is unplugged from power
+- Set S6 switch on Helio X20 to `0-1-0-0`, "SD Boot switch" should be set to "ON".
+   - Please see "1.1 Board Overview" on page 7 from [Helio X20 Hardware Manual]() if you cannot find S6
-- Connect an HDMI monitor to the HiKey with an HDMI cable, and power on the monitor
+- Connect an HDMI monitor to the Helio X20 with an HDMI cable, and power on the monitor
-- Plug a USB keyboard and/or mouse into either of the two USB connectors on the HiKey
+- Plug a USB keyboard and/or mouse into either of the two USB connectors on the Helio X20
-- Insert the microSD card into the HiKey
+- Insert the microSD card into the Helio X20
-- Plug power adaptor into HiKey, wait for board to boot up.
+- Plug power adaptor into Helio X20, wait for board to boot up.

-####**Step 7**: Install image onto HiKey
+####**Step 7**: Install image onto Helio X20

 <img src="http://i.imgur.com/F18wlgU.png" data-canonical-src="http://i.imgur.com/F18wlgU.png" width="400" height="250"/>

-- If **Steps 1 - 6** were followed correctly, the above screen should be visible from your HiKey
+- If **Steps 1 - 6** were followed correctly, the above screen should be visible from your Helio X20
 - Select the image to install and click “Install” (or type “i”).
 OS will be installed into the eMMC memory
 - This process can take a few minutes to complete
 - Upon completion, “Flashing has completed and OS has installed successfully....” message will appear.